 DGA and change the Configuration file.

-C&C Tools is also a downloadable package for Windows, Linux and Mac.
+C&C Tools by James Curran and Stephen Clark can also be had as a downloadable package for Windows, Linux and Mac.
 It too will produce analysis in terms of grammatical dependency relations (in RASP set of relations).
 Try the demo with "GR" ticked.

 tagging, parsing, and graphing, and not just for

 English.
 It produces graphs like those on the right which